caesarsdigital/craft-interview-javascript/README.md

 E.g.:
 ```
 When(/^I am logged in as a Player$/, function () {
-    NeoWidget.login(CONFIG.credentials.valid.email, CONFIG.credentials.valid.password);
+    somePage.login(CONFIG.credentials.valid.email, CONFIG.credentials.valid.password);
-    SomeOtherPage.someElement.waitForDisplayed(); // <= do this to conclude your step and leave it in a clean state
+    someOtherPage.someElement.waitForDisplayed(); // <= do this to conclude your step and leave it in a clean state
 });

 ```